ChilledFerrum/Python-Projects/Maze Generator and Maze Solver/README.md

 ### 3 maze generation algorithms & 2 maze solving algorithms

 **Description:** <br/>
-  This algorithm contains parameters that are available to the user in which it allows the user to change the output of the maze generation algorithm.
+  This algorithm contains parameters that are available to the user.
+The parameters allow the user to change the output of the maze generation algorithm.
 It contains a total of 3 maze generation algorithms and 2 maze solving algorithms.
 The generation algorithms are Iterative-Backtracking or DFS, Breadth-First-Search and Disjoint-sets.
 The maze solving algorithms are based on the Iterative-backtracking or DFS algorithm and the Breadth-First-Search algorithm. <br/>
   Within the project every algorithm's changes are visualized using pygame.
 Most of the operations and functions are written in the Canvas.py and Maze.py files.
 <br/>
 <br/>